jay-shenoy/LBM_everywhere/README.md

 LBM can be applied to lot of areas.

-I would suggest begineer to start with solving diffusion equation.
+I would suggest begineer to start with solving diffusion equation.(There is hand calculation available to give more clarity)

 Later do isothermal flows like couette flow , flow in channel with various boundary conditions , lid driven cavity flow past single , multiple obstalces of various shapes